PiggyAwesome/useless/README.md

-Yo mamma so fat, her stomach gets home 15 minutes before she does.
+Yo mamma so fat she wore a yellow raincoat and people yelled Taxi!